taoensso/timbre/README.md

 #### Other included appenders

-A number of 3rd-party appenders are included out-the-box [here](https://github.com/ptaoussanis/timbre/tree/master/src/taoensso/timbre/appenders/3rd_party). **Please see the relevant docstring for details**.
+A number of community appenders are included out-the-box [here](https://github.com/ptaoussanis/timbre/tree/master/src/taoensso/timbre/appenders/community). **Please see the relevant docstring for details**.
 Thanks goes to the respective authors!

 Just give me a shout if you've got an appender you'd like to have added.